jmalcic/spina-admin-conferences/README.md

     * Presentations

-You'll want to set up a conference first, then delegates, which must belong to at least one conference, and then presentations, which must belong to one conference and at least one delegate.
+You'll want to set up an institution first, then a conference, then delegates, which must belong to at least one conference, and then presentations, which must belong to one conference and at least one delegate.